 Once you have completed all the steps mentioned above, the foundation of your NGO has been set.
 Nevertheless, you may consider drafting the following documents as they are important for your NGO’s future operation.
 Although these documents are not legally compelled, doing such early preparation might advance your NGO in the long term.

-When your NGO has been running for a period of time, it would be impossible to maintain all the operational details by yourself or among the board members and you might want to employ passionate interns or invite volunteer to contribute to your NGO.
+When your NGO has been running for a period of time, it would be impossible to maintain all the operational details by yourself or among the board members.
+You may consider offering NGO internship to passionate interns or invite NGO volunteers to contribute to your causes.
 Hence, having an employment contract to be signed between you and your potential intern/ volunteer as it manages expectations between parties and clearly sets out the terms and conditions of the employment, hence reducing potential disputes from arising.

 A signed agreement between your NGO and interns/ volunteers is a legally enforceable agreement that dictates the terms and conditions during their tenure.
 It contains details such as the role of intern/ volunteer, their duties and responsibilities, duration of the contract, benefits, and remuneration, etc. Although having a signed is not a must in several jurisdictions, you are advised to prepare one for you and your intern/ volunteer as it may act as your legal backbone if you ever got caught in a legal implication.

 You might want to draft one with our templates:

 You can also take a look at the following relevant document:

 The amount of money needed to sustain your NGO and to initiate new projects on a consistent basis might be very difficult as money is as important as your dedication.
 In spite of utilizing the money generated by their own projects, external funding is essential for sustaining the long-term operation of an NGO.
 However, fundraising takes up a lot of time and effort as you have to know your funders well and to keep on reaching out to more potential funders when time goes by.